Skip to main content

 • absence due to domestic abuse, sexual assault or stalking of the employee or a family member;

-• when determined by a health authority or health care professional that the employee or family member is at risk of infecting others with a communicable disease.
+• when determined by a health authority or health care professional that the employee or a family member is at risk of infecting others with a communicable disease; and

 Which family members are included?